 Three hundred and forty-four years ago, on a bleak, frigid night in January 1674, Bishop Oliver Plunkett and his close friend John Brennan, Bishop of Cashel, were forced to flee the town of Drogheda and run for their lives.
 Wearing long, hooded cloaks and veils, and with a price on their heads and the dreaded Priest Hunters snarling at their heels, they followed the old royal roadway, crossed the Boyne valley and fled north toward the sanctuary of South Armagh in the province of Ulster.
 Their journey would take them across the Boyne river and over the hill of Slane, past the old moss covered dolmens and burial place of the nobles at Ros na ri, then on past the ancient Viking settlement at Annagassan and the hamlet of Dundalk, through the gap of the north and into the foothills around Slieve Gullion.
-In a gale driven, blinding snowstorm they passed in frigid silence through the gap of the north and arrived exhausted in the foothills below the steep slopes of Slieve Gullion.
+In a gale driven, blinding snowstorm they passed in frigid silence through the gap and arrived exhausted below the steep slopes of the ancient mountain.
 After trudging through the snowdrifts that covered the wide valley of Mullaghbawn, they arrived at a prearranged hiding place known locally as the Doctor’s Quarters, close to the old lime kilns at Lislea.
 There they met with Bishop Patrick Donnelly, aka Phelim Brady, the Bard of Armagh, himself no stranger to the same vicious head hunters.
 The bard provided the two men with temporary shelter, food and warm beds.
 Donnelly was ordained to the priesthood by Archbishop Oliver Plunkett at Dundalk in 1673.
 Recognising his considerable academic ability Plunkett sent him to Paris for further study.
 Again on his return the Archbishop appointed him in 1679 as Bishop of Dromore.
 He acted as parish priest too to Lislea and is said to have resided at Doctor’s Quarters (named after him).
 When not resident there as an ordinary citizen he travelled on foot (as a minstrel) in the Counties of Louth, Armagh, Down Tyrone and Derry, guiding, encouraging and advising his outlaw priests and his unfortunate people.

 Beneath the tree near Oswulf’s stone, where the roman roads met the river,